tophatmonocle/lti_tool_consumer_example_flask/README.md

 # lti_tool_consumer_example_flask

-This is a basic and simple LTI Tool COnsumer that uses the [ims-lti-py](https://github.com/tophatmonocle/ims-lti-py) library.
+This is a basic and simple LTI Tool Consumer that uses the [ims-lti-py](https://github.com/tophatmonocle/ims-lti-py) library.

 ## Installation